SE701-T1/frontend/CONTRIBUTING.md

 ### Issues
 #### Creating an issue
 Check if the bug report, feature or documentation contribution does not already have an open issue.
-If not then a new issue can be created using the issue template linked [here](insert link later).
+If not then a new issue can be created using the issue template linked [here](https://github.com/SE701-T1/frontend/blob/main/.github/issue_template.md).
+The issue will automatically populate with the template text.

 For a new feature request, the issue should describe the new feature and why it is needed.
 For bug reports, provide as much information as possible so that the others will be able to reproduce it.